Krishrajput1107/Psoriasis-Detection-using-CNN/README.md

-# Psoriasis-Detection-using-CNN

-#Overview
-This project utilizes a Convolutional Neural Network (CNN) based on ResNet50 to classify skin lesion images and detect psoriasis, aiding early diagnosis.

-#Dataset
+#Psoriasis Detection Using CNN

+Overview:-
+Built a CNN model using ResNet50 to detect psoriasis from skin lesion images.
+Aimed to assist dermatologists with early and accurate diagnosis.

+Dataset:-
-Source: Kaggle – Skin Conditions Classification Dataset
+Source: Kaggle – Skin Conditions Classification Dataset.
-Details: Images resized to 224x224, split into train (70%), validation (20%), and test (10%) sets.
+Images resized to 224x224 pixels.
+Split: Train (70%), Validation (20%), Test (10%).
-Preprocessing: Applied normalization and data augmentation (rotation, flipping, zoom).
+Preprocessing: Normalization and data augmentation (rotation, flipping, zoom).

-#Model
+Model Details:-

-Base Architecture: Pre-trained ResNet50 with custom fully connected layers.
+Base Model: Pre-trained ResNet50.
-Optimizer: Adam, Loss Function: Categorical Crossentropy Validation Accuracy: Achieved 66.34%.
+Optimizer: Adam | Loss Function: Categorical Crossentropy.

-#Challenges
+Accuracy: Achieved 66.34% validation accuracy.

+Challenges:-
-Imbalanced dataset resolved through oversampling and augmentation.
+Imbalanced Dataset: Addressed with oversampling and augmentation.
-Overfitting mitigated using dropout layers and regularization.
+Overfitting: Resolved using dropout layers and regularization.

-#Future Enhancements
+Future Enhancements:-

-Use a larger and more balanced dataset.
+Use a larger dataset for better accuracy.
-Experiment with advanced architectures like EfficientNet.
-Deploy as a web app using Streamlit.
+Deploy the model as a web app using Streamlit.